recbus/caribou/README.md

  :C #{:A}
  :D #{:B :C}}
 ```
-In this example, there are two possible orders: `[:A :C :B :D]` and `[:A :B :C :D]`.
-By allowing either order, caribou allows
+In this example, there are two equally valid ordering of migrations (`[:A :C :B :D]` and `[:A :B :C :D]`).
+By tolerating either
-the features associated with migrations `:B` and `:C` to be developed and deployed in any order.
-This flexibility can even allow
+order, caribou allows the features associated with migrations `:B` and `:C` to be developed and deployed in any order.
+This
-parallel development against a shared database.
+flexibility can even allow parallel development against a shared database.

 ## The only reliable record of prior migrations is the database itself
 It's tempting to assume that the source of migration transaction data is a reliable record of the applied migrations.